Wine magazine

 Red wine production

-The winemaking process is similar, but the procedures vary: White wine is pressed directly, red and rosé wine only after
+The winemaking is similar, but the processes are different: white wine is pressed directly, red and rosé afterwards.

 Aperitif